hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/fpc-management.md

     peer lifecycle chaincode approveformyorg --channelID mychannel --name myfpc --signature-policy "OR('SampleOrg.peer')" ...

-An admin of SampleOrg is then responsible to invoke `lifecycle chaincode createenclave` at a single peer and thereby determine the designated endorser for the `myfpc` chaincode.
+An admin of SampleOrg is then responsible to invoke `lifecycle chaincode initEnclave` at a single peer and thereby determine the designated endorser for the `myfpc` chaincode.
 Clients of the consortium have to make sure that they invoke transactions only at the designed endorser.